PrayerKeyPrayerKey

 Quick Summary

 Psalms 136:9 is a verse from the book of Psalms in the Old Testament.
+The KJV reads: "The moon and stars to rule by night: for his mercy endureth for ever."
 Below you will find the full verse text, cross-references, meaning, and a prayer based on this scripture.

 Cross-References for Psalms 136:9